I'm still in the process of rebuilding this blog about our trip to Antarctica in 2020. Please be patient and stay tuned.

 Thursday, 20 February 2020

-February 20 - we are the most southern ship in the world!
+February 20 We are the most southern ship in the world!

 Satellite image of Ross Island (L) showing the two hut locations we visited. |

-Weird and fanciful mushroom-like formations carved by wind and water lined the beach at Cape Evans. |
+Weird and fanciful mushroom-like formations carved by wind and water lined the beach |

 Scott's hut in the distance |